Uvalde County Courthouse in Uvalde, Texas

 Uvalde County sits at the edge of the Edwards Plateau in South Texas, where the Hill Country meets the brush country.
 The county seat of Uvalde anchors a region of ranching, agriculture, hunting leases, and ecotourism.
 Property values have been affected by both rural land demand and the legacy of the 2022 tragedy at Robb Elementary — a community still healing while facing rising tax bills.

-Approximately 48% of protests filed in Uvalde County in 2023 resulted in a value reduction.
+3,018 ARB protests were filed in Uvalde County in 2024; 64% of protests resolved through the informal process received a value reduction, and 56% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 Appraisal data in rural South Texas counties can be inconsistent — comparable sales data and land condition evidence carry real weight at an ARB hearing.
 File.
 Show up.
 Make the case.

 Uvalde County Resources